Court backs majority owner of Pakistan's K-Electric holding firm over board tussle

 Infrastructure and Growth Capital Fund SPV21 (IGCF) told Reuters it had filed a case against the petition in a court in the Cayman Islands and received a positive judgment.
 Reuters was not immediately able to verify the court ruling.

-K-Electric's (KE) KELE.PSX holding structure has widely been considered an impediment to its acquisition by China's state-owned Shanghai Electric, a deal that has been delayed for years by regulatory and legal hurdles in Pakistan.
+K-Electric's (KE) holding structure has widely been considered an impediment to its acquisition by China's state-owned Shanghai Electric 601727.SS, a deal that has been delayed for years by regulatory and legal hurdles in Pakistan.

 IGCF owns a 53.8% shareholding in Cayman Island-registered KES Power Limited (KESP), which in turn owns 66.4% of KE.